andrewjarkwahwong/andrewjarkwahwong.github.io/_news/announcement_2.md

 related_posts: false
 ---

-It still feels surreal that I passed my doctoral defense!
+It still feels surreal that I passed my doctoral defense.
 Thank you to Mike, my committee (Prof. Ismaila Dabo, Prof. Rob Rioux, and Prof. Ray Schaak), and my friends/families for taking time to hear about my work.

 profile:
   align: center